jenewmancisco/mac-dev-setup/README.md

     pip3 --version

+Installing packages for your project.

+- Pipenv manages dependencies on a per-project basis.

+To install packages, change into your project’s directory (or just an empty directory) and run:

+    cd myproject
+    pipenv install requests

+Run a command inside the virtualenv with pipenv run (ensures that your installed packages are available to your script)

+    pipenv run <command>

+It’s also possible to spawn a new shell(activate this project's virtualenv) that ensures all commands have access to your installed packages with

+    pipenv shell

 ## Git

 The Xcode Command Line Tools include a copy of Git, which is now the standard for Open Source development, but this will be out of date.